rhowe/verify-pkg-hiera-eyaml/README.md

 tools are bundled into `buildtools`.
 We then use fpm to package all the `hiera-eyaml` gems into Debian packages with a custom gempath that matches the one for Puppetlabs' `puppet-agent` package and its bundled ruby.

+We also prefix the names of the generated .deb packages with `puppet5-rubygem-` so that they do not conflict with system packages (since they're installed into a different gempath, they cannot conflict or be used by the system ruby).
+This prefix applies to packages pulled in as dependencies as well.